dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 | 12546        | JIM BEAM BRANDS COMPANY   | $31,906,320.54       |
 | 480          | BACARDI USA INC           | $25,014,556.89       |

-Both results showed consistent leaders in both purchase spend and sales revenue.
-Notably, **DIAGEO NORTH AMERICA INC** emerged as the largest supplier, indicating strong alignment between what Bibitor buys and what customers actually purchase.
+Both results  consistently showed the same top performers in both purchase spend and sales revenue.
+Specifically, **DIAGEO NORTH AMERICA INC** stood out as the largest supplier, indicating strong alignment between what Bibitor buys and what their customers want.

 <!-----------------#-#----------------->
 ### b.
 Top-Selling Products by Vendor:
 <!-----------------#-#----------------->
-To drill down into product-level insights, the analysis identified the highest-selling inventory item per vendor.
-This involved aggregating sales quantities and revenues across all items supplied by each vendor and ranking them accordingly.
+To gain a closer look at individual products, we identified each vendor's top-selling item by aggregating sales quantities and revenues for all products they supplied, then ranking them accordingly.

 *Sample Output:*